top of page

 Lancashire Music Summit 2025

-Join the Lancashire Music Association for the 2025 Lancashire Music Summit: an event for any, and all music stakeholders.The summit considers the things that we need for our music people, scenes, places and industry to thrive.
+The Lancashire Music Association hosted the 2025 Lancashire Music Summit: an event for all music stakeholders.The summit explored what’s needed for Lancashire’s music people, scenes, places, and industry to thrive.

-It features future facing talks from experts on the live music industries, technology, funding opportunities, inclusivity and accessibility, opportunities to access music skills and knowledge/ music education in Lancashire, how to develop a career as an artist or band, and more.
+It featured future-facing talks from experts on the live music industries, technology, funding opportunities, inclusivity and accessibility, music-related education, artist and band development, and other key topics.

 Jon Collins - CEO, LIVE